The Virtual Currency Regulation Review:

 Global regulators have taken a range of approaches to responding to virtual currencies.

-Currently, some but not all types of crypto assets fall within scope of financial services regulation in the UK.
-In general, the structure and substantive characteristics of a virtual currency, token or other type of crypto asset will determine whether or not it falls within the UK regulatory perimeter, and if so, which regulatory framework or frameworks will apply.
-This requires a case-by-case analysis, as illustrated by the UK Financial Conduct Authority’s (FCA) consumer warning on initial coin offerings (ICOs) issued in September 2017:
+At present, some but not all types of virtual currencies are regulated in the United Kingdom (UK).
+In general, the structure and substantive characteristics of a virtual currency will determine whether or not it falls within the UK regulatory perimeter, and if so, which regulatory framework or frameworks will apply.
+In its Guidance on Cryptoassets, the UK Financial Conduct Authority (FCA) identifies three broad categories of virtual currencies (or cryptoassets), with the following features:

 - Might virtual currencies be transferable securities or other types of regulated financial instruments or investments?

 - Might arrangements relating to the issuance of virtual currencies involve the creation of a collective investment scheme?